 PSHE education contributes to Ofsted judgements under section 5 inspections under the 2015 Common Inspections Framework, particularly in the areas of personal development, behaviour and welfare, as well as leadership and management - which includes the effectiveness of safeguarding.
 Independent schools inspected by the Independent School Inspectorate (ISI) are also required to have schemes of work for PSHE which are ‘implemented effectively’.

-For further information on the importance of PSHE to Ofsted inspections read a blog post by Janet Palmer HMI, Ofsted’s lead for the subject, which addresses this issue in detail.
+For further information on the importance of PSHE to Ofsted inspections read a blog post by Janet Palmer, former HMI Ofsted lead for the subject, which addresses this issue in detail.

 To comply with the Independent school Standards Regulations, independent schools must have schemes of work for PSHE education that are implemented effectively (although they don’t have to deliver the scheme of work through a timetabled lesson called PSHE).

 We regularly work with government, corporate and sector partners on a range of projects.
 These include developing resources or guidance on various PSHE related topics, from mental health and healthy relationships to skills for work such as communication and teamwork.
-Visit our ‘partnerships’ page to get an idea of our recent work in this area or get in touch to discuss your project or ideas.
+For example, we have worked with the Home Office on developing resources to support their ‘Disrespect NoBody’ campaign, quality assured LifeSkills by Barclays resources, developed the Premier League’s ‘Primary Stars’ PSHE resources and worked closely with the NSPCC on co-developing resources for schools.

 If your organisation is developing, or thinking of developing PSHE teaching resources we can provide advice during this development stage with a view to ensuring the completed resource meets standards of best practice and achieves our Quality Mark.
 Publishers can also submit completed resources for quality assurance.

-The PSHE Association regularly publishes comprehensive guidance and resources on anything from teaching about issues related to mental health, to useful tools such as our resource on lesson planning.
-We also publish regular policy and practice briefings, such as our outline of the contribution PSHE education makes to safeguarding.
+The PSHE Association regularly publishes comprehensive guidance and resources on anything from teaching about issues related to mental health, to useful tools such as our planning toolkits for primary and secondary PSHE education.
+We also publish regular updates with the latest policy and practice news.
 Visit our curriculum and resources section to access our resources and guidance.

-Apart from resources we produce ourselves our resource library contains a select number of resources published by others that have met our quality assurance criteria and achieved our Quality Mark.
+Besides resources we produce ourselves, our resource library contains a number of resources published by others that have met our quality assurance criteria and achieved our Quality Mark.
 These can also be found in our resources section or publishers can visit our quality assurance section for more information on obtaining our Quality Mark.

 The PSHE Association Programme of Study for key stages 1-5 was developed in consultation with a wide variety of agencies and practitioners and is based on the needs of today’s pupils and schools.